-The American Rhinologic Society (2022) supports the use of a bioabsorbable nasal implant to treat nasal obstruction due to nasal valve collapse as an effective option in treating nasal valve collapse and improving patient quality of life.
-The Society supports the use of a bioabsorbable nasal implant to treat nasal obstruction due to nasal valve collapse, citing the results of three studies mentioned in the previous findings of this policy (San Nicoló, 2018; Stolovitzky, 2018, 2019) but without considering the study design limitations that affect the validity of the results.
+The American Rhinologic Society (2022) supports the use of a bioabsorbable nasal implant to treat nasal obstruction due as an effective option in treating nasal valve collapse and improving patient quality of life.
+The Society cited the results of studies mentioned in this policy (San Nicoló, 2018; Stolovitzky, 2018, 2019).

-In a consensus statement, the American Academy of Otolaryngology - Head and Neck Surgery (2023) recommended nasal implants as one of several nasal valve repair options for appropriately selected patients with nasal valve collapse.
+In a consensus statement, the American Academy of Otolaryngology - Head and Neck Surgery (2023) stated that the nasal valve may be stabilized using office-based treatments such as nasal implants for appropriately selected patients with nasal valve collapse.
 The Academy did not specify type of implant but cited the Stolovitzky (2018) study described below as an evidence source.